paulflakstad/opencms-module-customwidgets/README.md

 ```

 ## Demo
 A live-in-the-wild frontend example can be viewed at [Environmental Monitoring of Svalbard and Jan Mayen](http://www.mosj.no/en/).
-It is equivalend to the above example, but its data source is the site search, which has been made available as a simple service.
+This implementation is similar to the example above, but the data source is the site search (which has been made available as a simple service).

 ## Installation